Orientation

 It is our pleasure to inform you that you have been (conditionally) admitted to our Bachelor’s programme in English Language and Culture.
 Congratulations!

-- In spring and summer, Utrecht University will be hosting several pre-departure meetings online.
-These meetings are for all our future students and will help you prepare for your stay abroad, providing you with practical information about life in Utrecht and The Netherlands.
+In spring and summer, Utrecht University will be hosting several online meetings to prepare you for your stay.
+These meetings are for all our future students and will help you prepare for your stay abroad, providing you with practical information about life in Utrecht and the Netherlands.
 You will receive an invitation.

 Are you not joining us?

 Have you decided not to join our programme in September?
-That’s very unfortunate.
-To help us, and yourself, we ask that you cancel your application in Studielink.
+That’s very unfortunate, but you could help us and yourself a lot by cancelling your application in Studielink.

 Students with special needs